pairwise-alignment/pa-types/README.md

-# core-lib
+# Pairwise Alignment types
-Core library of types and functions for pairwise alignment benchmark.
+Core library of types and functions for pairwise alignment.